compsoc-edinburgh/betterinformatics-files/README.md

 ## Quickstart with Gitpod

-If you have gitpod configured for eth Gitlab (https://gitpod.io/integrations) you can just click this:<br><br>
+If you have Gitpod configured for ETH GitLab (https://gitpod.io/integrations) you can just click this:<br><br>
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://gitlab.ethz.ch/vseth/sip-com-apps/community-solutions/-/tree/try-gitpod)